 These provisions allow for the removal of the City's historic designation when it is no longer appropriate.
 This review does not affect a property or district's listing on the National Register.

-Proposals to remove historic resource designation shall be approved if the approval authority finds that removal of the designation is appropriate after considering the following factors:
+Proposals to remove historic resource designation shall be approved if the approval authority finds that removal of the designation is appropriate after considering the information required following under subsections (A -C) below. factors:

 - 1. Written narrative description of the historic resource proposed for removal of designation that addresses the considerations identified in (B) below; - 2.
-Site plan; - 3.
-Current photographs of all elevations of the existing structure and any significant features; - 4.
-Historic photographs, plans, or maps, if available; - 5.
+Site plan; - Current photographs of all elevations of the existing structure and any significant features; - 4.
+Historic photographs, plans, or maps, if available; and - 5.
 Documentation that the property owner objected, on the record, at the time of designation, if applicable.